Table of Contents

 - FAQ

 Tax-sheltered accounts like the IRA and 401(k) have long been the go-to investment accounts for retirement planning.
 These types of accounts offer ways to build up tax-advantaged savings for the future.
-However, investing in taxable brokerage accounts is another common way to grow wealth for the short or long term.
+However, investing in taxable brokerage accounts is another common way to build wealth for the short or long term.

 The most notable difference between an IRA and a taxable brokerage account can be seen around tax season.
 With taxable brokerage accounts, you typically pay taxes on your capital gains and dividends each year.
-In contrast, tax-sheltered accounts only involve paying taxes when you make your contribution or withdraw your money, depending on the type of account.
+In contrast, tax-advantaged accounts generally only involve paying taxes when you make your contribution or withdraw your money, depending on the type of account.

 Investors should know the similarities and differences between IRAs and taxable brokerage accounts.
 Learning the ins and outs of these accounts can help you decide which is right for you to build wealth and meet your financial goals.